 In Fairbanks, a land of extremes in Alaska’s Far North, the difference between summer and winter can be akin to the difference between day and night.
 Quite literally, really – summer is lit by the inescapable, seemingly never-setting Midnight Sun while its winter is cloaked by darkness, with slivers of sunlight by day and appearances of the Northern Lights by night over the area’s domed horizon.

-Fairbanks is a fun and fascinating Alaska vacation destination year-round, of course, offering adventures and experiences for all forms of travelers – this is the “Golden Heart City”, after all.
-But its two dominant and dramatically different seasons – summer and winter – attract travelers seeking very different types of indoor and outdoor experiences.
+There is a diverse array of things to do in Fairbanks, Alaska during the summer as well as in winter.
+It’s two dominant and dramatically different seasons – summer and winter – attract travelers seeking very different types of indoor and outdoor adventures.

 So should you visit Fairbanks in the Summer or in the Winter?
 Which season is best to experience all Fairbank’s attractions?
 What happens when Fairbanks’ seasonal attractions go head-to-head pitting Alaska’s Summer versus its Winter?
-(Spoiler alert: they’re all winners!)
+We’ve got it all covered for you in this detailed guide.

 Which Burns Brighter for You: The Midnight Sun or The Northern Lights?

-But perhaps as powerful in impact as summer’s Midnight Sun are winter’s Northern Lights.
-Fairbanks’ dark skies welcome these colorful and whimsical attractions that travelers around the world come to see.
+However, in winter, the Northern Lights in Fairbanks captivate visitors with their colorful and whimsical display that travelers around the world come to see.
 There’s a science behind the northern lights, of course, but most Alaska visitors come for the mystical and magical experience itself.
 Fairbanks’ longitudinal and latitudinal position on earth and its climate put it a prime-time position for displays of the northern lights.
 Many hotels and hosts even direct staff to alert guests for middle-of-the-night wakeup calls if they choose to s that they can catch the Northern Lights when they arrive.

 Traveling to Fairbanks in the Summer vs. Winter: Travel Tips

-During the summer, the variety of local attractions in Fairbanks are at their max.
-Once planes, buses and the Alaska Railroad deliver visitors to this gateway to fun, visitors can choose a diverse range of things to do and see both indoor and outdoor!
+Once planes, buses and the Alaska Railroad deliver visitors to this gateway to fun, visitors can choose a diverse range of things to do in Fairbanks during the summer!
 This is when the Golden Heart of hospitality is at its most welcoming.
 Tourism operators and friendly locals are eager to help visitors find what they’re seeking and provide their knowledgeable insights about local opportunities the typical traveler might not know about.
 Hotels are bursting, downtown is bustling.
 And that aforementioned Midnight Sun makes it seem like there’s always something going on.
 With all the activity in the summer in Fairbanks, it’s easy to catch a case of FOMO – fear of missing out.

-Winter is a quieter time in Fairbanks but just as full of incredible and “only in Alaska” winter sports fun.
-For those that love the season of the winter, there is nothing like Alaska.
-There are winter-only offerings from dogsledding and ice fishing to snowmachine fun and snowshoeing to flightseeing and drives to the Arctic Circle, the perfect adventures that attract travelers who don’t mind a little cold.
+For those who cherish the chilly air, crisp snow-covered landscapes, and the cozy warmth of blankets and hot cocoa, there is nothing like Alaska.
+There are several fun things to do in fairbanks alaska during the winter from dogsledding and ice fishing to snowmachine fun and snowshoeing to flightseeing and drives to the Arctic Circle, the perfect adventures that attract travelers who don’t mind a little cold.
 Hotels and rental cars typically have winter rates, too, so this is a great opportunity to find great values.
 And with the crowds gone, winter also makes it easier to soak up Fairbank’s museums and cultural centers, hot springs, and find seats at popular restaurants – just not out on the restaurant decks that are so popular in the summer.

 Hot Springs Soaks: Perfect for Summer and Winter Alaska Travelers